SeunMatt/spring-cloud-open-feign-book-demo/README.md

 ### Step 2: Run the tests

 Having starts the server, you can execute the following command from the project's root directory:
-`mvn clean test -f democonsumer/pom.xml`
+`./mvnw clean test -f democonsumer/pom.xml`